drug-design/course/docs/chapters/peptidomimetics.md

 #### Thyrotropin-Releasing Hormone (TRH) Example

-TRH (Thyrotropin-Releasing Hormone) is produced by the hypothalamus and this peptide has been considered as a target for treating Alzheimer disease and spinal injury.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/thyrotropin-releasing-hormone-trh-example-f29adfaa'><i class='fa fa-play' aria-hidden='true'></i></button>TRH (Thyrotropin-Releasing Hormone) is produced by the hypothalamus and this peptide has been considered as a target for treating Alzheimer disease and spinal injury.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/peptidomimetics/trh_roche.png){: loading=lazy }